wp-plugins/atcontent/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Make your blog posts available for reposting and increase your audience by 152%.
+Boost your audience 2.5x in 30 days by making your blog posts available for reposting!

 == Description ==
+AtContent is a cross-blogging and content distribution platform.
+Once you started using AtContent you are able to repost blog posts of others on your site and they can repost yours without content duplication.

 #### Repost others' blog posts on your site and let others repost yours.
-Increase your audience by 152% in just 30 days! ####
+Increase your audience by 250% in just 30 days! ####
 * Get links back to your site from reposts.
 * Repost content of other bloggers and increase user engagement on your site.
 * Track how your audience grows.